• Home

 like Singapore, Thailand, Malaysia, Sri Lanka and Bali (Indonesia).

-Here are a few examples of this influence.
+are a few examples of this influence.
 Tamil is accorded the status of

-an official language in Singapore, Malaysia and Sri Lanka.
+official language in Singapore, Malaysia and Sri Lanka.
 Why, in fact,

-the word 'Singapore' comes from the Sanskritised Tamil word 'singam'
+word 'Singapore' comes from the Sanskritised Tamil word 'singam'

 meaning lion and 'poram' meaning city/town.